Preserving Your Memories: Finding the Perfect Wedding Photographer

 3. Are You Compatible?

 Chances are you’ll spend more time with your photographers on your wedding day than anyone else.
 It’s important that you like spending time with them :) If you live in the same area, most photographers would love to set up a meeting with you just to chat about the details of your day.
 This is a great chance to form a first impression.
-If you’re planning your wedding from away, ask to set up a facetime or skype call.
+If you’re planning your wedding from away, ask to set up a FaceTime or Zoom call.

 Another way to test out your compatibility would be a schedule an engagement session soon after booking.
 This is a great way to know if you’ve made the right choice.